 Therapy guide

-Is DMT Legal?
-N,N-DMT Federal & State Laws (2026)
+Is DMT Legal in the United States?
+Federal & State Laws (2026)

 N,N-dimethyltryptamine — Schedule I federally; decriminalized in Colorado; the active compound in ayahuasca.